J-1 Waiver to Winning EB-1 as a Extraordinary Individual

 Our client, a very talented young Electrical Engineer, came to the US as a teenager to attend a University Level program on a scholarship program funded by the US Department of State.
 He received an exception and was allowed to complete his Bachelors and Masters Degree programs in the US.

-Currently working as the Intellectual Property Engineer for a start-up that is a leader in the Wireless charging space, the client has 7 patents that he is listed as co-inventor for.
-He would be a good candidate for a National Interest Waiver given his exceptional skills and the importance of his work to the US and internationally; however, the J-1 rules prevented him from applying for permanent residency.
+Currently working as the Intellectual Property Engineer for a start-up that is a leader in the Wireless charging space, the client has multiple patents that he is listed as co-inventor for.
+He would be a good candidate for an Extraordinary Ability visa given his exceptional skills and the importance of his work to the US and internationally; however, the J-1 rules prevented him from applying for permanent residency.

 The client had previously applied for a waiver of the J-1 requirements based on a letter from the Government of his home country; however, given that he is from the Gaza Strip in Palestine, his application was denied as the US does not recognize Palestinian State as a sovereign national state, nor does the US recognize the Palestinian Authority as a legitimate Foreign Government.